MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

     EOF
     ```

-1. Sign in to the pod with `kubectl exec`.
+1. Connect to the shell in the pod with `kubectl exec`.

     ```bash
     kubectl exec -it non-host-nw -- /bin/bash